gltc-d/gltc-d.github.io/README.md

 ### How to play

-To load the game, use sb/play
+To load the game, use /play when messaging Glitch'd.

 Once you have loaded, you'll see a number of different menus.